sourcehut-mirrors/chawan/doc/architecture.md

 (This usually happens if a box's inner layout does not depend on its parent box's sizes at all, e.g. with a non-percentage specified width.)

-Layout is fully recursive.
-This means that after a certain nesting depth, the buffer will run out of stack space and promptly crash.

 Since we do not cache layout results, and the whole page is layouted, it gets quite slow on large documents.
 (Layout is being incrementally refactored to make implementing a cache simpler.)

 ### Rendering

 After layout is finished, the document is rendered onto a text-based canvas, which is represented as a sequence of strings associated with their formatting.
+(Right now, "formatting" also includes a reference to the respective DOM nodes; in the future, it won't.)

 Additionally, boxes are assigned an offset in the `render` field here, which is used when jumping to anchors.

 The entire document is rendered, and this is our main performance bottleneck right now.
 (In fact, rendering takes much longer than layout.
-Styling is even slower, but that's less of a problem because it's cached.)
+Styling is even slower, but that's less of a problem because it only happens once for most elements.)

 The positive side of this design is that search is very simple (and fast), since we are just running regexes over a linear sequence of